 This can be performed as one of those work from home jobs.

-If you are easy to talk to and are friendly, you could get a job as a virtual customer service representative and take the phone calls without ever having to leave the house.
+If you are good to talk to and are friendly, you could get a job as a virtual customer service representative and receive the phone calls without ever having to leave the house.

-How to get started: Search for companies who are looking to hire virtual CSRs and put your name in the running to be one of them.
+Search for agencies are looking to hire virtual CSRs and put your name in the running to be one of them.

 Pay: Varies depending on items sold